29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/Drivetrain-select-edp/BrainstormSolution.typ

     - Heavier: The greater weight will put more strain on motors, which leads to higher chance of motor burnout.
 However, this can be circumvented by quickswaps or cooling the motors with a fan.
   ]
  )
  Overall, it's important to consider the strengths and weaknesses of the wheels chosen and amount of wheels, since the power lost from using fewer wheels can be compensated by using some traction wheels to create overall high performance or similarly an 8 wheel drive can become more manoeuverable if the drive includes some omniwheels or is entirely made of them.
-Therefore by considering what the wheels and wheel ammount can do for the drivetrain it is possible to create a drivetrain, that doesn’t suffer from any major weakness within the scope of what our team is trying\ to achieve.
+Therefore by considering what the wheels and wheel amount can do for the drivetrain it is possible to create a drivetrain, that doesn’t suffer from any major weakness within the scope of what our team is trying\ to achieve.
 \
 \
 \